uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/teachers-salaries-and-benefits.md

 <h2>Teacher salaries</h2>

-Schools develop their own pay policies to attract and retain teachers that have the greatest impact on their pupils' learning.
-What you're paid will be linked to performance, not length of service - meaning your salary can move forward in line with your career.
+<p>Schools develop their own pay policies to attract and retain teachers that have the greatest impact on their pupils' learning.
+What you're paid will be linked to performance, not length of service - meaning your salary can move forward in line with your career.</p>

 <h2>Unqualified teachers </h2>
 <p>As an unqualified teacher you could earn between £17,682 and £32,515 depending on where you teach and your level of experience.</p>